XVE-BV/windows-powershell-wsl-distro-importer/README.md

 # windows-powershell-wsl-distro-importer

+This project provides a PowerShell script (`Import.ps1`) to import a custom WSL2 distro either from the latest GitHub release or from a local tarball.

 # What Is WSL2?

 Windows Subsystem for Linux 2 (WSL2) lets you run a real Linux environment directly on Windows—without the overhead of a full virtual machine.
 It provides: